 As part of the maritime training package curriculum, each course holds a Practical Assessment component and students must attend our Brisbane Campus to complete this.

 ALL students MUST complete the Practical assessment.

-Virtual Classroom Course Fee - \$2950.00
+Zoom Classroom Course fee - \$4550.00

-This includes a non-refundable deposit of \$1000.00 (plus any resources required) to be paid upon enrolment.
-The remainder of outstanding fees payable must be finalised prior to course start date.
+This includes a non-refundable deposit of \$1000.00 (upon receiving training material (electronic or hard copy)) + any resources required to be paid upon enrolment.
+The remainder of outstanding fees payable must be finalised 7 days prior to the course start date.